-A cargo net for storage is located in the footwell area on the passenger side.
+On some models, a cargo net for storage is located in the footwell area on the passenger side.

 Additionally, storage pockets are located on the wall behind each seat and on each door panel.

 A storage pouch is located on the rear wall between the seats, and the driver's sunvisor has a document strap.